-Figure 4.7: Surface relaxations of Fe/Cu(111) in an electric field. a), b) Normalized electronic charge density in fcc Fe bilayers and two underlying Cu layers under positive (a) and negative (b) electric fields of $1 \,\mathrm{GV/m}$.
-The positive (negative) electric field is modeled by a positively (negatively) charged counter electrode placed $0.4\,\mathrm{nm}$ above the surface (which is close to the values in STM).
+Figure 4.7: Surface relaxations of Fe/Cu(111) in an electric field. a), b) Normalized electronic charge density in 2 ML Fe/Cu(111) under positive (a) and negative (b) electric fields of 1 GV/m.
+The electric field is modeled by a charged counter electrode placed $0.4\,\mathrm{nm}$ above the surface.
 The electron charge density is attracted (repelled) by the positively (negatively) charged electrode, causing a vertical compression (expansion) of the Fe bilayer which favors AFM (FM) order.
-In order to emphasize the different charge densities, the areas of $0.575 \rho{max}$ and $0.6 \rho{max}$ are hatched horizontally and vertically, respectively. c) Energy landscape of the top-layer Fe atoms as a function of interlayer distance and lateral displacement shows two minima, one for the fcc and one for the bcc lattice.
-An electric-field-induced transition from fcc to bcc might follow the path indicated with the black arrows, for details see text. d), e) Energy landscape for the top-layer Fe atoms as a function of lateral displacement under negative (d) and positive (e) electric fields, simulated for FM (orange) and AFM (blue) order.
+The areas of $0.575\,\rho{max}$ and $0.6 \, \rho{max}$ are hatched horizontally and vertically, respectively. c) Energy landscape of the top-layer Fe atoms as a function of interlayer distance and lateral displacement shows minimum for the fcc and for the bcc lattice.
+An electric-field-induced transition from fcc to bcc might follow the path indicated with the black arrows. d), e) Energy landscape for the top-layer Fe atoms as a function of lateral displacement under negative (d) and positive (e) electric fields, simulated for FM (orange) and AFM (blue) order.
 In a negative (positive) electric field, the lattice adopts the bcc FM (fcc AFM) state and the fcc (bcc) state is unstable.
 The inset recalls the atomic configuration of fcc and bcc lattices in side and top view.
 On the left, the corresponding configuration of the STM junction is depicted.